 Why does the City get involved in cable television services?
 Because cable companies "rent" space on public property for their transmission lines.
 In exchange for this use of public property, federal law allows local governments to collect a fee from the company and to regulate limited aspects of cable service.
 A process outlined in federal law is used to establish cable franchise agreements, and community input about cable service is an important step in this process.

-Comcast - the nation's largest cable television provider - is currently the only source of residential cable television service that uses public rights of way in the City of Bellingham.
-Comcast currently provides cable television services throughout the City, serving approximately 23,500 subscribers, under a cable franchise agreement.
+Comcast - the nation's largest cable television provider - provides residential cable television service that uses public rights of way in the City of Bellingham.
+Comcast currently provides cable television services throughout the City, serving approximately 20,150 subscribers, under a cable franchise agreement.
 This agreement allows Comcast to install cable and facilities throughout the City's rights-of-way in return for the payment of certain rental fees - known as franchise fees - and other benefits for Bellingham and its residents.
 Under the agreement the City also imposes various obligations on Comcast to protect the rights and interests of Bellingham residents and cable subscribers.

 The process to renew a cable franchise, as established by federal law, encourages the City to evaluate the technological, financial and communications needs of Bellingham and its residents.
 The process also authorizes the City to negotiate certain cable-related benefits to meet those needs over the next term of the franchise.
 Franchise agreements typically are adopted for terms of 5-15 years.